Exceptional Responders Initiative: Questions and Answers

 3. In order to be eligible, did the patient need to be treated on a clinical trial?

 No. The Exceptional Responders study does not require that patients were treated on a clinical trial.
-If the patient was treated on a clinical trial, the overall percentage of patients who responded to the therapy should be 10 percent or less of all patients (e.g., less than 10% had a complete response, or less than 10% had a partial response lasting at least 6 months).
-The study also accepts cases from patients that were treated with any treatment (except local treatments like surgery and radiation therapy), but the case must have a documented response to that treatment that would not be expected to occur in more than 10 percent of similarly treated patients (i.e. the same disease symptoms and the same drug).
+If the patient was treated on a clinical trial, the overall percentage of patients who responded to the therapy should be 10% or less of all patients (e.g., less than 10% had a complete response, or less than 10% had a partial response lasting at least 6 months).
+The study also accepts cases from patients that were treated with any treatment (except local treatments like surgery and radiation therapy), but the case must have a documented response to that treatment that would not be expected to occur in more than 10% of similarly treated patients (i.e., the same disease symptoms and the same drug).
 Because a response needs to be documented, adjuvant treatments are generally not applicable.

 4. Was an initial feasibility study conducted?

 Investigators believe that obtaining successful exome-sequencing results and deep targeted sequencing and mRNA sequencing, if possible, from about 100 cases will provide sufficient information about the likelihood of finding promising discoveries.
 The exome regions of the genome are the protein-coding regions.
-The sample size was based on 95 percent confidence intervals (i.e., the estimate is 95 percent reliable) for various measures of feasibility and success.
-The investigators have also allowed enough flexibility to add additional cases through other means as appropriate.
-NCI has already been approached by several investigators who have identified cases from their own institutions/practices that meet the NCI definition of exceptional responders based on historical response data in a particular tumor type and who would like to participate by contributing specimens.
+The sample size was based on 95% confidence intervals (i.e., the estimate is 95% reliable) for various measures of feasibility and success.
+The investigators have also allowed enough flexibility to add additional cases through other means as appropriate..
+The results are not expected to meet rigorous statistical standards but to indicate whether this line of investigation has promise.

 5. What are the criteria for the study, including determining the minimum and maximum number of cases that will be examined in the ERI?

 This is an exploratory study.
-The investigators may examine up to 300 cases to see if they would be able to acquire useable data on 100 cases, but if that approach proves infeasible, they will re-evaluate the approach.
+The investigators may examine up to 300 cases to see if they would be able to acquire useable data on 100 cases.
+At this point, feasibility seems assured.
 Some attrition is expected.
 The path going from exceptional responder case identification to usable genomic sequencing data requires several steps: